Six-Functor Formalisms I : Constructing functors using category of simplices: Introduction

 where $j$ is open and $p$ is proper. \end{definition} It is important to note that one can compose morphisms of such form due to Nagata's theorem of compactification.
 Then one can define a pseudo-functor $F_c: \op{Sch}^{\op{comp}} \to \op{Cat}_1$ which sends a scheme $X$ to $D(X,\Lambda)$ and a triangle of the form above to the composition $p_* \circ j_{\#}$ (here $\op{Cat}_1$ denotes the $2$-category of categories).
 The theory of gluing in $2$-categories tell us that the functor $F_c$ can be extended to a functor $f_!$ from the category $\op{Sch}'$ consisting of schemes where morphisms are separated and finite type.
 In other words, the diagram

-commutes.
-We shall reprove this statement (\cref{compactificationcorollary2cat}) by the end of the article using \cref{mainthm}. \\ The main points involved in the above construction are : \begin{enumerate} \item For any morphism $f \in \op{Sch}'$, the category of compactifications $\op{Comp}(f)$ (the fiber of $f$ over $\op{pr}$) is filtered.
-In other words given any compactifications, there is a third compactifications which maps to both of the compactifications (this is shown in proving \cref{compactificationcorollary2cat}). \item Any two compactifications gives the equivalent functors between the derived categories.
+commutes. . \\ The main points involved in the above construction are : \begin{enumerate} \item For any morphism $f \in \op{Sch}'$, the category of compactifications $\op{Comp}(f)$ (the fiber of $f$ over $\op{pr}$) is filtered.
+In other words given any compactifications, there is a third compactifications which maps to both of the compactifications. \item Any two compactifications gives the equivalent functors between the derived categories.
 In other words for two compactifications $(j,p)$ and $(j',p')$ we have $p_* \circ j_{\#} \cong p'_*\circ j'_{\#}$.
 Thus we have a functor between categories:

 where $\op{Fun}^{\cong}([1],\op{Cat}_1)$ is the largest groupoid inside $\op{Fun}([1],\op{Cat}_1)$. \end{enumerate} In the setting of $\infty$-categories, we replace the category $\op{Sch}^{\op{comp}}$ by a simplicial set $\dd^*_2 N(\op{Sch}')^{cart}_{P,O}$.
 The $n$-simplices of $\dd^*_2N(\op{Sch}')^{\op{cart}}_{P,O}$ are $n \times n$ grids of the form